Aarhus University By-laws

 Subsection (4) The number of members is determined by the dean.
 A PhD committee must have a minimum of four and a maximum of 20 members.
 The academic scope of the graduate school is taken into consideration when determining the number of members and on any division of the committee into different areas, if applicable.

-Subsection (5) The duties and responsibilities of the PhD committee are described in Section 16 b(2) of the University Act.
+Subsection (5) The duties and responsibilities of the PhD committee are described in section 16 b(2) of the University Act.

-Part 11.
+Part 12.
 Directors of studies and boards of studies

 Directors of studies

-Section 43.-(1) The dean defines the directors of studies' responsibilities in relation to the structure of the board of studies.
+Section 44.-(1) The dean defines the directors of studies' responsibilities in relation to the structure of the board of studies.

 Subsection (2) The dean appoints and dismisses directors of studies on the recommendation of the board(s) of studies in question.
-The director of studies must be appointed from among the full-time academic staff.
+The director of studies must be appointed from among academic staff.
 A director of studies is appointed for three years at a time.
 Appointment can be renewed several times.

 Subsection (3) In cooperation with the board of studies, the director of studies is responsible for the practical organisation of teaching, tests and other forms of assessment which form part of examinations.
-The director of studies approves thesis proposals and the dates of submission for Master’s degree theses and accompanying plans for supervision of Master’s thesis students.
+The director of studies approves thesis proposals and the dates of submission for Master’s degree theses and accompanying plans for the supervision of Master’s thesis students.

 Boards of studies

-Subsection (2) Boards of studies may be established to cover one or more degree programmes, and boards of studies may also be established at different levels.
+Subsection (2) Boards of studies may be established which cover one or more degree programmes, and boards of studies may also be established at different levels.
 If boards of studies are established at different levels, the dean determines the distribution of tasks among them.

 Subsection (3) Boards of studies consist of an equal number of representatives of the academic staff and students.
 The number of members is determined by the dean.
 A board of studies must have a minimum of four and a maximum of 18 members.